TAILOR-UoB/new_ways_of_publishing/booksource/introduction/open-courses.md

 - **Open Access** of publications (Green, Gold, Hybrid, Diamond)

-New ways of publishing potentially needs to consider all of the aforementioned points as the objective is to publish teaching material online with maximum reach.
+New ways of publishing potentially needs to consider all of the aforementioned points as the objective is to publish training material online with maximum reach.
 For transparency and accessibility the source code of the course should be open and any data used in the course should adhere to best practices.
 The authors of the course may also benefit from an open research profile which